 Driving While Intoxicated (DWI) is a serious criminal offense that can result in severe financial, professional, and personal costs.
 Are you in need of an experienced DWI attorney in Austin, Texas?
 Look no further than Cofer & Connelly, PLLC, the leading DWI law firm in the Austin area.
-Our experienced DWI lawyers in Austin, TX are dedicated to providing top-notch representation for individuals charged with driving while intoxicated (DWI) offenses.
+Our experienced DWI lawyers in Austin, TX are dedicated to providing top-notch representation for individuals charged with driving while intoxicated (DWI) offenses and second DUI cases.

 We understand that a DWI charge is a serious matter and can have a major impact on your life.
 That’s why we strive to provide our clients with the best possible legal representation and ensure that their rights are protected throughout the legal process.